What is the Role of Manganese and Potassium?

 This can be due to a variety of factors such as inadequate root systems, low soil microbiology, poor quality water, or even challenges with local geology and soil makeup.
 Potassium can easily become complexed when soil pHs are too high or calcium and phosphorus levels are too high.

-We often observe situations in which the soil has generous supplies of potassium, yet the crop is not absorbing potassium to fulfill all of its needs.
+We often observe situations in which the soil has a generous supply of potassium, yet the crop is not absorbing potassium to fulfill all of its needs.

-With this analysis, we have been able to accurately observe a direct correlation between manganese availability and a crop’s ability to absorb potassium well.
+With this analysis, there is a direct correlation between manganese availability and a crop’s ability to absorb potassium well.

 When plants are provided with adequate levels of manganese, potassium absorption greatly increases, even with no additional applications of potassium.

-When manganese levels increase, potassium levels increase, and usually calcium and magnesium increase as well, with not additional applications.
+When manganese levels increase, potassium levels increase, and usually calcium and magnesium increase as well, with no additional applications.